Mean-field games with rough common noise: the compactification approach: Introduction

-Secondly, we propose and study the {\it rough martingale problems} (as outlined in Appendix \ref{app:rough-martingale}), new to the literature, associated to relaxed controls.
-We establish its complete equivalence with (weak solutions to) RSDEs.
+Second, we propose and study {\it rough martingale problems} associated with relaxed controls (as outlined in Appendix \ref{app:rough-martingale}), which are new to the literature.
+We establish their complete equivalence with weak solutions to RSDEs.
 This is a noteworthy mathematical result in its own right, and it is crucial for obtaining our main result: the existence of mean-field equilibrium.
 The direction from RSDEs to rough martingale problems is a pivotal step in showing that the admissible set is non-empty.
-Typically, this step is straightforward in classical models when rough path noise is absent.
-However, the presence of rough paths raises significant differences in completing the theoretical proofs.
-In principle, the rough path norms, which are necessary for verifying the definition of relaxed controls (Definition \ref{def:pathwise-relax-control}), are {\it not} law-invariant because they depend on the filtration specified in the strong formulation.
-By carefully tracking the {\it natural} filtration, we still establish certain invariance properties (Lemma \ref{lemma:isometry}), which ultimately lead to the condition of finite rough path norms in Definition \ref{def:pathwise-relax-control}.
-The converse direction of equivalence, from rough martingale problems to RSDEs, is essential for ensuring the tightness of the relaxed control set, in conjunction with a priori estimates of RSDEs (Lemma \ref{lemma:tight:1}).
+Typically, this step is straightforward in classical models without rough-path noise.
+However, the presence of rough paths creates substantial differences in the proofs.
+In principle, the rough path norms needed to verify the definition of relaxed controls (Definition \ref{def:pathwise-relax-control}) are {\it not} law-invariant because they depend on the filtration specified in the strong formulation.
+By carefully tracking the {\it natural} filtration, we still establish certain invariance properties (Lemma \ref{lemma:isometry}), which ultimately lead to the finite rough path norm condition in Definition \ref{def:pathwise-relax-control}.
+The converse direction, from rough martingale problems to RSDEs, is essential for ensuring tightness of the relaxed control set, in conjunction with a priori estimates of RSDEs (Lemma \ref{lemma:tight:1}).